Fantastic prices on houses in need of renovation in Moclinejo outside Malaga (towards Nerja)

 Other, schools etc.

-There is an international school (where our broker's son also goes), Nova School, in the immediate area.
+There is an international school (where our realtor's son also goes), Nova School, in the immediate area.

 There are seven hospitals in Malaga, as well as several medical clinics in Axarquía, including in Rincon.